phuse-org/SENDConform/doc/SHACL-AnimalSubject-ReferenceInterval-Details.md

 * Reference Interval Start date for an Animal Subject has one and only one value.
 * Reference Interval End date for an Animal Subject has one and only one value.

+<font class='futureSHACL'>FUTURE:</font>  This shape can be updated to `sh:targetClass study:Interval` to be applied to multiple types of intervals when the proper ontology and reasoner is applied.

 <pre class='shacl'>
-:RefIntervalDateShape a sh:NodeShape ;
+study:hasMin1Max1Shape-StartEndDates a sh:NodeShape ;
   sh:targetClass study:ReferenceInterval ;
   sh:name        "reference interval date count" ;
   sh:description "Interval has one and only one start and end date." ;
-  sh:message     "Problem with Reference Interval date." ;
+  sh:message     "Problem with Reference Interval date.
+[SD1002]" ;
   sh:and (
     [ sh:path time:hasBeginning ;
       sh:minCount 1;